hbz/lobid-extra-holdings/README.md

 ## To run transformation workflow process the flux file with your current metafacture runner.

 For the transformations Metafacture is used.

-You need the current runner of metafacture fix release: https://github.com/metafacture/metafacture-fix/releases
+A runner is included in the repo.

 Paths in the following CLI commands may need to be adjusted.

 ### For test purposes run:

-`bash harvestHoldings_test.sh '/path/to/your/metafix-runner/flux.sh'`
+`bash harvestHoldings_test.sh './metafix-core/flux.sh'`

 If you want to update the testfiles for SRU you have to undo the outcommenting of the initial workjflow part of `flux/zdbSru2De-Sol1Holdings_marc_test.flux`